aqilt29/dynamic-take-home/README.md

    - Authorization callback URL: `http://localhost:3000/api/auth/callback/github`
 4. Copy the **Client ID** and **Client Secret** to `.env.local`

-#### Dynamic API Keys
+#### Dynamic API Keys (Required)

 1. Go to [Dynamic Developer Dashboard](https://app.dynamic.xyz/dashboard/developer/api)
 2. Copy your **Environment ID** to `DYNAMIC_ENVIRONMENT_ID` in `.env.local`
 3. Generate or copy your **API Token** to `DYNAMIC_AUTH_TOKEN` in `.env.local`

+> [!IMPORTANT]
+> Dynamic API keys are **required** for the wallet functionality to work.
+Without them, users will not be able to create or access wallets.

+#### BaseScan API Key (Required for Transaction History)

+1. Go to [BaseScan](https://basescan.org/register) and create a free account
+2. Navigate to API-KEYs section and create a new API key
+3. Copy the **API Key** to `BASESCAN_API_KEY` in `.env.local`

+> [!NOTE]
+> The BaseScan API key is used to fetch transaction history on the dashboard.
+The app will work without it, but transaction history won't be displayed.

 > [!WARNING]
-> without the credentials for either service the logins for those wont work
-> but the email login will work.
+> OAuth credentials (Google/GitHub) are optional.
+Without them, those specific login methods won't work, but email login will still function.

 ### 4. Run the Development Server